shakacode/react-webpack-rails-tutorial/README.md

 rake db:setup
 rails s -p 4000
 ```

-Point your browser to [http://0.0.0.0:4000]().
+Now point your browser to [http://0.0.0.0:4000]().

-It's important to run the Rails server on a different port than the node server.
+Note that it's important to run the Rails server on a different port than the node server.

 # Webpack configuration
-- `webpack.hot.config.js`: Used by server.js to run the demo express server.
+- `webpack.hot.config.js`: Used by server.js to run the demo HMR server.
 - `webpack.rails.config.js`: Used to generate the Rails bundles.
-- `webpack.common.config.js`: Common configuration file to minimize code duplication.
+- `webpack.common.config.js`: Common configuration file to minimize code duplication
+between the HMR and Rails configurations.

 # Bootstrap integration
 Notice that Bootstrap Sass is installed as both a gem and an npm package.